jerosoler/Drawflow/README.md

 ```javascript
 editor.reroute = true;
 ```
-Create point with doble click on line connection.
-Doble click on point for remove.
+Create point with double click on line connection.
+Double click on point for remove.

 ## Modules
 Separate your flows in different editors.